Working with Files and Directories

 Exercise 4:

-that takes a directory path and a file extension as input.
+Create a function called find_files that takes a directory path and a file extension as input.
 The function should return a list of all the files in the directory and its subdirectories that have the specified file extension.

 Exercise 5: Write a program that prompts the user to enter a directory path and displays the size (in bytes) of each file in the directory and its subdirectories.